We have previously spoken to you about the versatility of Uggs. Let’s cover another important topic – how to clean ugg boots.

-We couldn’t think of anything worse than receiving your new Uggs, taking them out of the wrapping for the first time, wearing them out straight away… only for it to start raining and them get wet.
+We couldn’t think of anything worse than receiving your new uggs, taking them out of the wrapping for the first time, wearing them out straight away… only for it to start raining and them get wet.
 Or you accidentally stand in a puddle and they’re ruined.
-Or the kids accidentally spill some water on your fresh pair of Uggs.
+Or the kids accidentally spill some water on your fresh pair of ugg slippers or boots.
 That’s something of nightmares, right?

 Well you can actually prevent this from happening by investing in some Ugg Boots Repellent Spray.
 It’s simple to use, affordable and by taking this extra step before wearing your Uggs, you will be saved from headaches down the track.
 Simply give your Uggs a good coating or two with the repellent spray and allow at least 10 minutes to dry and absorb before wearing them out.
 Yes, it’s that easy!

 What if I accidentally get a few raindrops on my Uggs?

 This is where the repellent spray will come in handy, but sometimes a few drops manage to seep through.
 Not to worry.
 There is a solution.
 Fold the outer parts of your Uggs together, the same way you would a piece of paper so they meet in the middle.
 Then, gently rub the fabric together.
 This should do the trick and get rid of any light spotting.